AuroraMackenzie/Howl/README.md

 ## 🧠 Technical Core

-> This README only shows the main design ideas.
-It does not expose every implementation detail.

 - **The reversible mapping works on UTF-8 bytes, not on a simple character table.**
   Text is turned into binary first, then every 2 bits are mapped to one token.
 Because of this, Howl can handle Chinese, English, punctuation, and mixed text in one path.